Gaukharik/Projects/Global_Electronics_Retailer/5_Build_an_interactive_report.md

 ![](/Global_Electronics_Retailer/screenshots/report.png)

+So this is how our final dashboard looks like.

+1. We showed orders, revenue, AOV and average delivery time as KPI cards.
+2. We showed revenue by month as a line chart, and by Product Category as a bar chart.
+3. Then added slicers for StoreKey and Year, connected to all cards and visuals.
+4. Adjusted formatting and polish for clarity and readability.

 So what trends and patterns can we see from this report?

 So as we start exploring this data kind of starting high level, we can really see a few patterns and trends emerge.
 And like we saw early on revenue has increased pretty steadily up until about 2020.
 Then it took a huge hit in April, 2020, and never really recovered from there.

 If we filtered on online stores, we can see that trend:

 ![](/Global_Electronics_Retailer/screenshots/online_store_trends.png)